odoo/runbot/README.md

 ## Operational requirements

-You can skip ahead to [First steps with Runbot](#first-steps-with-runbot) if you are interested to try Runbot.
+You can skip ahead to [User guide](#user-guide) if you are interested to try Runbot.
 This section describes Runbot's expectations of its host with configuration examples.

 ### DNS